 If you have concerns about your health, it is worthwhile to get a medical professional to look at your symptoms and find out what’s wrong.
 What you, and Dr Google, attribute to long COVID could be something else entirely – for example, fatigue (extreme tiredness) is a symptom of lots of health issues and diseases such as lack of exercise or anaemia, or something more serious.

 How can private medical insurance help?

 You might decide it’s time to get your symptoms checked out by a professional – we often label fatigue or rashes as ‘nothing’ or may now attribute them to long COVID.
 But they could be neither and you might be able to get support through private medical insurance.

-With our health insurance you get access to a GP fast, meaning you’re diagnosed faster – even if you have access to free NHS care, health insurance can help you feel more in control of when, how, and where you’re treated.
+With our Digital GP app^, provided in addition to our health insurance, you get access to a GP within 24 hours, meaning you're diagnosed faster.
+Even if you have access to free, at the point of access NHS care, health insurance can help you feel more in control of when, how, and where you're treated.

-We cover eligible hospital fees and specialist treatments, like X-rays or scans, and offer comprehensive outpatient cover, including for diagnostics tests, chemotherapy and radiotherapy.
+We cover eligible hospital fees and specialist treatments, like X-rays or scans, and offer comprehensive outpatient cover.

 What will happen at a consultation for your symptoms?

 At your consultation, your GP will run a range of tests and investigations to get to the bottom of your symptoms.

 If your GP determines that your symptoms are due to long COVID, then they can advise you what the next best steps are for your treatment.